razborovdb/CryptoWalletProjectDoc/Documents/DesignDocument.md

 This project uses authorization to validate users.

-This project uses PostgresSQL as Database, SpringBoot as server, Android application as frontend.
+This project uses PostgreSQL as Database, SpringBoot as server, Android application as frontend.

 ## 1. Problem Statement